anutka2610/Portfolio-Project/README.md

 I made it from scratch.
 I used multiple HTML pages (Home page, About page, Contact page, Work page), CSS, made application responcive and SEO friendly.
 Also I learned how to use library to stile web-pages and created navbar.

 ## Link on application
- To see and check how it works you can use this link: hanna-oriekhova.netlify.app
+ To see and check how it works you can use this link: https://hanna-oriekhova.netlify.app/

 ## Feedback
 I am in the process of learning to become IT development.
 So have a loock on it, maybe you have idea how to improve it.
 To do this you need make some steps: